 The first thing you will want to do is make your chicken golden and crispy.
 It already looks delicious, right?

 Once you’ve crisped up the chicken, you will cook some bell pepper and onion in the same skillet.
 Set it all aside to make the mole sauce.
+The bell pepper and onion will be used in the tacos.

 Making the Mole Sauce